fmuny/dynamicDML/README.md

 * scipy>=1.15.2
 * seaborn>=0.13.2

-The implementation relies on Python 3.
+The implementation has been developed and tested in Python version 3.12.

 Examples
 ----------------------------